tomasalias/cursforge-ads/README.md

 # cursforge-ads
-Remove Curseforge ads from the launcher
+Remove Curseforge ads from the launcher.
 You'll need to run this every update.